RebelToolbox/RebelDocumentation/tutorials/scripting/visual_script/nodes_purposes.rst

 Data
 ~~~~

 Data nodes deal with all sorts of access to information.
-Any information in Godot is accessed via these nodes, so
+Any information in Rebel Engine is accessed via these nodes, so
 they are some of the most important ones to use and pretty diverse.

 .. image:: img/visual_script37.png